 PAC members are not just advisors; they are also ambassadors and advocates.
 There are around 100 members of the council representing Nebraska’s 49 legislative districts.
 Members come from communities across the state and have varied backgrounds and experiences, but they share an interest in the University and its impact on our state.

 Members serve a three-year term and meet with the President twice a year in the spring and fall to discuss current issues, learn about key University initiatives, and offer advice.
 The spring meeting occurs during the legislative session, and includes state senators.
 In addition to the two annual meetings, PAC members receive updates from the President throughout the year via mail and email.
 Along with providing advice, members also serve as ambassadors and advocates for the University of Nebraska in their home communities and to their state policymakers.

 Federal Government Relations

 The University of Nebraska is actively engaged in federal budget, appropriations, and policy issues related to higher education.
 The federal government relations team, with representatives from all university campuses, communicates with Nebraska's Congressional delegation on policy matters.
-The team also works with colleagues at other universities, and participates in national higher education associations including the American Association of State Colleges and Universities, Association of American Medical Colleges, National Association of State Universities and Land Grant Colleges, The Science Coalition, and other organizations that represent higher education to national policymakers.
+The team also works with colleagues at other universities, and participates in national higher education associations including the American Association of State Colleges and Universities, Association of American Medical Colleges, Association of Public and Land—grant Universities, The Science Coalition, and other organizations that represent higher education to national policymakers.